lewandy/vue-visibility/readme.md

 </script>
 ```

-# 🔎 Example
+# 🔎 Examples

-## Using provider  component with placeholder if not authorized.
+## Using provider with placeholder slot if not authorized

 ```html
 <template>